The Singleton

 ---

-The scorched sage was the first thing.
-In a rolling, impossibly familiar wave — as if the air he had been breathing for three hours was suddenly the wrong air — a hot California herb came up out of the linen of his own shirt and saturated his palate.
-Then a sourness at the back of his tongue that was — he knew it, somehow — day-old coffee from an office he had never stepped into.
+In a rolling, impossibly familiar wave — as if the air he had breathed for three hours had become, between one heartbeat and the next, the wrong air — a hot, scorched, Californian herb rose out of the linen of his own shirt and saturated his palate.
+Then a sourness at the back of his tongue that was, he knew it somehow without being told, day-old coffee from an office he had never stood in.

-His mental silence, the silence he paid fifteen million dollars a year to maintain, broke.
-In its place came a deafening, granular static.
-His thoughts sub-voiced seven simultaneous threads, each one fragmentary, each one someone else's — a meeting he was not in, a daughter who refused blueberry he did not have, a mortgage he had paid off twenty years ago renewed in his gut as acute middle-class dread.
+The silence broke.
+The mental silence he had spent more than any private citizen in the history of the species to maintain — a figure he kept in his chest and never said aloud — broke, and into the space came a deafening granular static.
+His thoughts sub-voiced seven threads at once, each fragmentary, each somebody else's: a meeting he was not in, a daughter refusing a blueberry he did not have, a mortgage paid off twenty years ago renewing in his gut as raw middle-class dread.

-He looked down in a fog.
-The Auberval on his left wrist was gone.
-Instead, between his thumb and forefinger, he was turning a small object made of walnut with — he could feel it — a screen glued to one face.
+He looked down through a fog.
+The Auberval was gone from his left wrist.
+Between his thumb and forefinger he was turning a small object made of walnut, a screen glued to one face.
+He could feel its mass without weighing it.

 Forty-two grams.

-The Krug slipped out of his right hand, hit the teak, and shattered in a sunburst he could hear but not see.
+The Krug slipped from his right hand, struck the teak, and broke apart in a sunburst he could hear but could not see.

-The Concierge's voice flooded his ear at crisis-mode volume. *"Mr. Meridian.
+The Concierge flooded his ear at crisis volume — and even here, the prose of it stayed plain, a medical voice reciting a chart while the world came apart.
+"Mr. Meridian.
 Mr. Meridian.
 Neurological distress event.
-Blood pressure — cortisol spike — thermal dysregulation — please sit down.
-Please sit down, Mr. Meridian."*
+Blood pressure climbing — cortisol spike — thermal dysregulation.
+Please sit down.
+Please sit down, Mr. Meridian."

 He sat.
-He did not sit down so much as fall into the teak lounger.
-The static in his head did not stop.
-A child was laughing somewhere behind his eyes.
+He did not so much sit as fold into the teak lounger.
+The static did not stop.
+A child was laughing behind his eyes.
 A PM was asking him about deliverables.
-Someone named Maya was putting a hand on his cheek in a way that belonged to a marriage he had never had.
+A woman named Maya laid a hand against his cheek in a register that belonged to a marriage he had never had.

-*Afterlife,* he thought, with the last chip of his executive function working. *We have leaked.
-Someone has uploaded a middle-class employee's neural state into a production server, and a stream has — somehow — reverse-routed into me.*
+*Afterlife,* he thought, with the last working chip of his executive function. *We have leaked.
+Someone uploaded a middle-class employee's neural state into a production server and a stream has reverse-routed into me.*

 The static held for forty-one seconds.

-Then it dropped — not like a door closing, like a signal dropping out of range.
+Then it dropped — not like a door closing, like a signal falling out of range.
 The sage was linen again.
 The deck was a deck.
-The Auberval was back on his wrist.
-He could hear, for the first time in forty-one seconds, his own thoughts.
+The Auberval was a cold ring on his wrist where it had always been.
+For the first time in forty-one seconds he could hear his own thoughts, and they were very quiet.

-He sat for a long minute.
-The shattered Krug glinted on the teak.
+He sat a long minute.
+The broken Krug glinted on the teak.
 The Concierge was reading him a full bio-report he was not listening to.

-Julian said, quietly, almost to himself: *"Someone was just me."*
+He turned the watch a quarter-turn on his wrist and said, almost to himself, "Someone was just me."

 The Concierge did not know how to log that.
 It did not try.

-The question that had been the longest open ticket of his life — *if you have abolished all the friction, is there still anything there?* — had just received its first answer in nine years.
+The longest open ticket of his life — *if you have abolished all the friction, is there still anything there?* — had received its first answer in nine years.
 Something.
 There was something.
 It was somebody else.

 ---